 Waterspoutt: Water Sustainable Point-Of-Use Treatment Technologies (2016-2020) Horizon 2020 Research & Innovation Actions

-Rusca, Alda, and Kooy (in press, 2017) Sanitation Justice?
+Rusca, Alda, and Kooy (2018) Sanitation Justice?
 Addressing the multiple dimensions of urban sanitation inequalities, book chapter in Water Justice, eds.
 Boelens, Perrault, Vos.
 Cambridge University Press.

 Furlong and Kooy (2017) Worlding Water Supply: Rethinking beyond the network in Jakarta.
 International Journal of Urban and Regional Research 41(6): 888-903.